2021 Gwangju building collapse: Collapse

 At 04:22 p.m.
 KST, a 5-story building was in the process of being demolished when a portion of the building collapsed onto a 7-lane road.
-The collapse buried a bus and 2 cars near a station next to the building under thousands of tonnes of rubble, and trapped dozens of passengers.
+The collapse buried a bus and two cars near a station next to the building under thousands of tonnes of rubble, and trapped dozens of passengers.
 All of the fatalities were bus passengers.
 The heap of rubble was 10 metres tall; rescuers used heavy machinery to comb through the wreckage.
 Nine people were found dead inside of the bus and eight others were critically injured.

+The collapse occurred due to the demolition company starting on the middle floor.

 Investigation

-In the immediate aftermath of the collapse, Police booked 4 people, three workers from two different demolition companies and a supervisor from another company were booked without detention on charges on involuntary manslaughter.
+In the immediate aftermath of the collapse, police charged four people with involuntary manslaughter.
+Three were workers from two different demolition companies and another was a supervisor from another company.

 Police also probed whether a former member of an organized crime ring was overseeing the demolition of the building.
 On the 16th of June, police raided the headquarters of HDC Hyundai Development Company in Seoul to execute a search and seizure warrant ascertain whether the company was responsible for the disaster.

 The person responsible for overseeing the demolition works was arrested at an airport after three months on the run.